mehdi-adham/STM32-touch-matrix-keypad-with-TSC-Peripheral/README.md

-# Build STM32 "Touch Matrix Keyboard" with TSC Peripheral
+# Build STM32 "Touchkey Matrix 3x4" with TSC Peripheral
 TSC technology in STM32 microcontrollers with TSL library enables the designer to easily add touch sensor capability to any application.

 ## Configure the pins for control by the TSC library